w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 ```

 In addition, an `IdentityProvider.close()` function is provided to signal to the browser that the
-signin flow is finished.
+login flow is finished.
 The reason for this function in addition to the header
-is that even when the user is already logged in, the signin flow may not be
+is that even when the user is already logged in, the login flow may not be
 finished yet; for example, an IDP may want to prompt the user to verify their
 phone number.
 To allow for such flows, the IDP must call
 `IdentityProvider.close()` when the flow is fully done.

 ### Config file addition

-This proposal adds a new `signin_url` field to [the config file](https://fedidcg.github.io/FedCM/#dictdef-identityproviderapiconfig):
+This proposal adds a new `login_url` field to [the config file](https://fedidcg.github.io/FedCM/#dictdef-identityproviderapiconfig):

 ```
 partial dictionary IdentityProviderAPIConfig {
-	USVString signin_url;
+	USVString login_url;
 }
 ```